Ecwid/ecwid-api-docs/includes/_combinations.md

 **productId** | number | Product ID
 **token** |  string |  oAuth token
-**combinationId** | number | Internal combination ID
+**combinationId** | number | Internal combination ID externalUrl | string | External file URL available for public download.
+If specified, Ecwid will ignore any binary file data sent in a request

 When uploading an image for a combination, the image itself needs to be sent in the body of your request in a form of binary data.
 The file that you wish to upload needs to be prepared for that format and then sent to Ecwid API endpoint.

+Alternatively, you can specify an `externalURL` to your file as a request parameter and Ecwid will download it from there.

 #### Response